AK6DN/rx02_emulator/README.md

 # ALTERNATIVE to ARDUINO IDE #

 For those not interested in the source and/or installing the full Arduino IDE environment and tweaking it as necessary, I have now added a precompiled .hex version of the code representing the state of the current source.
 It is located in the 'binary' folder.
 There are two versions, without and with the bootloader image present.
-In most cases you would want to use the version of the .hex without the bootloader as it is already present (and required to be working) in any purchased ArduinoMEGA2560 board.
+In most cases you would want to use the version of the .hex without the bootloader as the bootloader is already present (and required to be working) in any purchased ArduinoMEGA2560 board.

-The process to download the .hex image is documented here: https://www.aranacorp.com/en/generating-and-uploading-hex-files-to-an-arduino/ and uses the XLoader standalone tool that knows how to communicate with an attached Arduino bootlader.
-Just download the .zip file from the referenced link, and run the tool.
+The process to download the .hex image is documented here: https://www.aranacorp.com/en/generating-and-uploading-hex-files-to-an-arduino/ and uses the xLoader standalone tool that knows how to communicate with an attached Arduino bootlader.
+Just download the .zip file from the referenced link (or from https://github.com/binaryupdates/xLoader) and run the tool.
 No install required.
 Works on Windows 7 and 10.

 # INSTALLATION #